Neozapatismo

 Neozapatismo or Neozapatism (sometimes simply Zapatismo) is the political philosophy and practice devised and employed by the Zapatista Army of National Liberation (Ejército Zapatista de Liberación Nacional, EZLN), who have instituted governments in a number of communities in Chiapas, Mexico, since the beginning of the Chiapas conflict.
-According to its adherents, it is not an ideology: "Zapatismo is not a new political ideology or a rehash of old ideologies ...
-There are no universal recipes, lines, strategies, tactics, laws, rules or slogans.
-There is only a desire: to build a better world, that is, a new world."

-Observers have described the EZLN as having libertarian socialist and Marxist influences.
+Despite its name, observers have described the EZLN as having libertarian socialist and Marxist influences rather than Zapatista philosophy.

 As UCL media studies lecturer Anthony Faramelli has written, "Zapatismo is not attempting to inaugurate and/or lead any kind of resistance to neoliberalism, but rather facilitate the meeting of resistance, and allow it to organically form worlds outside of exploitation."

 Others have proposed a broader conception of Neozapatismo that extends beyond the confines of political philosophy and practice.
 For example, according to Richard Stahler-Sholk, a political science professor at Eastern Michigan University, "[t]here are, in effect, at least three Zapatismos: One is the armed insurgency ... a second is the project of autonomous government being constructed in Zapatista 'support base communities' ... [and the] third is the (national and) international network of solidarity inspired by Zapatista ideology and discourse."

 Origins and basic tenets

-Observers have described the EZLN as having Libertarian socialist and Marxist influences.
+Observers have described the EZLN as having libertarian socialist and Marxist influences.
 It is also influenced by the thought of Emiliano Zapata and Zapatista spokesperson Subcomandante Marcos (who since 2014 has used the pseudonym of Subcomandante Galeano).

 The first nucleus of guerilla fighters arrived in the Lacandona Jungle to form the EZLN in 1983.
 These were politicised mestizo and Indigenous people with a revolutionary Marxist ideology; many of them had a history with the National Liberation Forces (FLN).
 Interactions between this group and the Indigenous communities native to the Lacandona Jungle led to transformations in the political-military strategy originally proposed by the EZLN.
 This integration of socialism with the Mayan cosmology and history of resistance crystallised as Neozapatismo during the uprising of 1994.
 Notable transformations in the EZLN's revolutionary Marxist ideology included reformed ideas about leadership and power, rejecting vanguardism in favor of radical democracy.

 Subcomandante Marcos has offered some clues as to the origins of Neozapatismo.
 For example, he states:

-Zapatismo was not Marxist–Leninist, but it was also Marxist–Leninist.
+Zapatismo was not Marxist–Leninist, but it was also Marxist-Leninist.
 It was not university Marxism, it was not the Marxism of concrete analysis, it was not the history of Mexico, it was not the fundamentalist and millenarian indigenous thought and it was not the indigenous resistance.
 It was a mixture of all of this, a cocktail which was mixed in the mountain and crystallized in the combat force of the EZLN ...